 Variogram modelling

-We build a variogram model using the autofitVariogram() function from the automap package, and plot it.
+We build a variogram model using the a self written best fit algorithm function using the gstat package, and plot it.

 Model evaluation